Distributed MIMO With Over-the-Air Phase Calibration Integrated Into the TDD Flow: Breaking TDD for Phase Calibration: The General Case

 \subsection{Kalman Filter}

-Here, we consider again the Wiener phase noise model~\eqref{eq:PN_Wiener}.
-Let the process $\{\vecalpha_n\}$ collect the true values of $\vecalpha$ at time $i_2$ of consecutive measurement slots.
-Due to phase drift, the process evolution of~$\vecalpha_n$ is
+Here, we consider again the Wiener phase noise model \revise{in~\eqref{eq:PNt_Wiener} and~\eqref{eq:PNr_Wiener}.} Let the process $\{\vecalpha_n\}$ collect the true values of $\vecalpha$ at time $i_2$ of consecutive measurement slots. \revise{We next describe the Kalman filter to track this process.}